 Generally speaking, drinking plenty of fluids (mostly spring or filtered water versus tap) and delving into herbal tea for extra support are great ways to support your body holistically.

-- In my household we use a Berkey filter, like the one below.
+- In my household we use a Berkey water filter*.

 - I like these types of filters because they remove the most heavy metals including fluoride.
 (I’m an affiliate for Berkey filters, which means if you make a purchase using one of my links, I receive a small commission at no extra cost to you!)